bijon1161/bijon1161/README.md

+> Lecturer, Department of CSE | BUBT  <br/>
+> MSc in CSE | BUET <br/>
-> Full Stack Developer  <br/>
+> Former Full Stack Developer  <br/>
-> Undergraduate student @ PUST <br/>
 > OpenSource Enthusiast <br/>
-I love to develop Web applications.
-Have sheer interest on machine learning.
+Researcher, fond of teaching and learning new things.
+Love to develop Web applications and have sheer interest on machine learning.
 I'm an ENFJ-T. I love talking about things I am passionate about which is mostly anything tech related & music.

 ### Things you should know

-- 🔭 <b>Currently working on:</b> OpenCV , ML ,Tensorflow
+- 🔭 <b>Currently working on:</b> Pattern Recognition
 - 🌱 <b>Getting better at:</b> Web Dev , Node.js
-- 🤔 <b>Exploring:</b> MERN
+- 🤔 <b>Explored:</b> MERN
 - ⚗️ <b>Experimenting on:</b> Design Patterns
-- 💬 <b>Ask me about:</b> Anything Tech Related
+- 💬 <b>Ask me about:</b> Tech, Music, Sports, Fitness

 ### My Stacks